MikeAvgeros/bay-leaf-jobs/README.md

     - I would like to allow users to update their password in case they forget it.

+    - I would like to offer the option to 'Remember Password' so that Users don't have to type their password every time they log in.

     - I would like to add a recaptcha when registering, contacting website owner and applying to jobs to avoid bots and spam.

 ## Structure & Skeleton